GrahamEckel/ml-regressions/README.md

 # ml-regressions
-A bunch of regressions in Python and R from my studies and other projects
+Various disorganized regression projects in Python and R from my studies and other projects

-Completed so far:
+Upload so far :
 - R/Py: SLR (linearized with Gradient Descent in Py)
 - R/Py: Logistic (linearized with Gradient Descent in Py)
 - R: MLR